-- a) As an Apprentice, your academic right to repeat study of a module will be subject to the consent of your Employer (who may be required to fund the repeated module study), your APDM (or equivalent contact at The Open University), and these Regulations.
-You should discuss your options with your APDM and your Employer.
-Your APDM may also be required to liaise with your Funding Provider for approval. - b) If you are not entitled to repeat study of a module under these Regulations, or it is not agreed by your APDM (or equivalent contact at The Open University) and Employer, this may have implications on your ability to continue with the Apprenticeship Programme. - c) If you have been awarded credit for a module, you are not allowed to repeat study of that module.
+- As an Apprentice, your academic right to repeat study of a module will be subject to the consent of your Employer (who may be required to fund the repeated module study).
+You should discuss your options with your AEST or alternative contact and your Employer.
+Your AEST may also be required to liaise with your Funding Provider for approval. - b) If you are not entitled to repeat study of a module under these Regulations, or repetition is not confirmed as permissible by your Employer, this may have implications on your ability to continue with the Apprenticeship Programme. - c) If you have been awarded credit for a module, you are not allowed to repeat study of that module.